hyPiRion/text-unquote/README.md

 ```

 This may look weird at first, but can be useful for libraries that build upon
 text-unquote.
-For example, if you have an HTML-rendering library, you could
+For example, if you have a document rendering library, you could
 do

 ```